 Bank of Canada rate announcement: The bottom line

-Regardless of your mortgage situation, if you're uncertain about what to do following today's Bank of Canada rate announcement, you can always contact one of our agents who can go through different mortgage scenarios with you to make sure that you’re ready for rising rates.
+Regardless of your mortgage situation, if you're uncertain about what to do following today's Bank of Canada interest rate announcement, you can always contact one of our agents who can go through different mortgage scenarios with you to make sure that you’re ready for rising rates.
+You should be prepared for another Bank of Canada interest rate hike in the near future, with more almost certain to come.